opportus/object-mapper/README.md

 #### Custom automatic mapping

-The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
+The default `PathFindingStrategy` presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
 However, you may want to automatically map *source* and *target* not complying with this particular *convention*...

-One solution is to implement a custom [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) defining another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you the way you need.
+One solution is to implement [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) defining another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you the way you need.

-For concrete example of how to implement a [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), refer to the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).
+For concrete example of how to implement a `PathFindingStrategyInterface`, refer to the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).

-Below is described the single method of the [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php):
+Below is described the single method of the `PathFindingStrategyInterface`:

 ```php
 PathFindingStrategyInterface::getRoutes(Context $context): RouteCollection